spatialstatisticsupna/Scalable_Prediction/README.md

   It also computes the Logarithmic Score (based on both LOOCV and LGOCV approaches) and model selection criteria (DIC and WAIC) to reproduce the results shown in **Table 3**.

   **IMPORTANT NOTE**: In order to compute Logarithmic Score measures under the partition models (Disjoint or k-order neighbourhood models) the sub-models must be previously saved by setting the argument `STCAR_INLA(..., save.models=TRUE)`.
+This action will save a rather large `.Rdata` file (several Gb) for each of the models.

 ### Auxiliary functions